danjoyce6/danjoyce6/README.md

 - 👀 I’m interested in Python, SQL, Microsoft Excel, JavaScript, Tableau, Machine Learning, and building visualizations that tell a story
 - 🌱 I’m a Master of Public Health graduate currently working in Epidemiology with a passion for data science and data analytics
 - 💞️ I’m looking to collaborate on healthcare projects, unsupervised and supervised machine learning models, and building ETL pipelines that automate processes
-- 📫 How to reach me through github, or by e-mail: danjoyce6@gmail.com.
+- 📫 How to reach me: danjoyce6@gmail.com.

 <!---
 danjoyce6/danjoyce6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.